 The school may report to the county attorney of the county in which the person resides when the school has documented the efforts to address excessive absences, the collaborative plan to reduce barriers identified to improve regular attendance has not been successful, and the student has accumulated more than five (5) absences per quarter, ten (10) absences per semester, or twenty (20) absences per year.
-This process can be initiated at any time during the school year if any absences is determined to be school unexcused.
+This process can be initiated at any time during the school year if any absences are determined to be school unexcused.
 The school shall notify the child's family in writing prior to referring the child to the county attorney.
 Illness that makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.
 A report to the county attorney may also be made when a student otherwise accrues excessive absences as herein defined.

-Before and After School Recreation Program
+Before and After School Recreation Program:

 Bennet Elementary offers a before and after school recreation program for students attending Bennet Elementary School.
-The times for the before and after school recreation program will be from 7:00 - 8:15 a.m. and 3:20 - 5:30 p.m.
-The cost of the program will be \$2.65/hr per each child.
+The times for the before and after school recreation program will be from 7:00 - 8:20 a.m. and 3:20 - 5:30 p.m.
+There will be NO drop in after school services for students.
+The cost of the program will be \$3.25/hr per each child.
 A registration and enrollment fee of \$25.00 per family will be assessed at the beginning of the school year.
-Trained adult supervisors will supervise students.
+Adult supervisors will supervise students.
 Students will take part in a number of activities during the before and after school activities program and will also receive a snack during the afternoon session.
-If you are interested in taking part in this program, please contact the school office.
+If you are interested in taking part in this program, please contact the school office for more information.

-Birth Certificate Requirements
+Birth Certificate Requirements:

 State law requires that a certified copy of a student's birth certificate be used when enrolling a new student in school.
 If your child is registering with Bennet Elementary School for the first time, you may obtain this document from the Bureau of Vital Statistics in the state in which your child was born.
 Assistance in obtaining birth certificates may be obtained from Health Records Management, P.O.
 Box 95065, Lincoln, NE 68509-5065.
-There is a fee for certificate application.
+There is a fee for certificate applications.